ReivenIV/minitalk/docs/notes_client.md

 - It loops through each character in the message.
 - Each character is broken down into 8 bits.
 - It sends `SIGUSR1` for `1` bits and `SIGUSR2` for `0` bits.
-- After sending each bit, it calls `wait_sig()` to ensure the server received it before sending the next one.
+- After sending each bit, it calls `wait_validation_from_server()` to ensure the server received it before sending the next one.
 - At the end of the message, it sends **8 `SIGUSR2` signals** to mark the end.